gjorgji-ts/ecr-lifecycle-cleaner/README.md

     ecr-lifecycle-cleaner --help
     ```

-5. **Add Shell Completion:** To add completion for your shell, run the following command:
+5. **Add Shell Completion (Optional):** To add completion for your shell, run the following command:

     ```bash
     ecr-lifecycle-cleaner completion <shell> > /path/to/completion-file